graphql/graphql-spec/spec/Section 5 -- Validation.md

     - Let {mergedSet} be the result of adding the selection set of {fieldA} and the selection set of {fieldB}.
     - {FieldsInSetCanMerge(mergedSet)} must be true.
+- {ReferencesInSetCanMerge(set)} must be true.

+ReferencesInSetCanMerge(references):

+- Let {fieldResponseNames} be the set of response names for fields within {set}
+  including visiting fragments and inline fragments.
+- Let {references} be the set of references in {set}, including visiting fragments and inline fragments.
+- For each {reference} in {references}:
+  - The name of {reference} must not be contained by {fieldResponseNames}.
+- Given each pair of members {referenceA} and {referenceB} in {references}:
+  - If the parent types of {fieldA} and {fieldB} are equal or if either is not an Object Type:
+    - {referenceA} and {referenceB} must have different names.

 SameResponseShape(fieldA, fieldB):